Xenonauts/Xenonauts_DE/README.md

 - Selgald (creator)

-German translation of the game Xenonauts by Goldhawk Interactive
+German translation of the game Xenonauts